corning-incorporated/citam/docs/tutorial.rst

 airborne pandemics like COVID-19 and help make policy decisions to mitigate indoor transmission risks.

-This tutorial assumes that you have already downloaded and installed CTIAM.
+This tutorial assumes that you have already downloaded and installed CITAM.
 For details on how to install, visit the :ref:`getting_started` page.
 To verify that CITAM has been installed properly, run the following command from your terminal: